spatie/myray.app/docs/php/vanilla-php/usage.md

 weight: 1
 ---

-This page covers the most common ways to use Ray with PHP.
+This page covers how to use Ray with PHP.
+There are many different methods available, and this page attempts to showcase most of them.
+See the [reference chart](/docs/php/vanilla-php/reference) for a full list of methods.

+## Basic output

 To display something in Ray, use the `ray()` function.
-It accepts everything: strings, arrays, objects, and more.
+It accepts many different data types: strings, arrays, objects, and more.

 ```php
 ray('Hello world');